moleculerjs/database/docs/README.md

             public: {
                 visibility: "public"
             },
             // It's a custom Function to modify the query object directly.
+It can be async, as well.
             topVotes: q => {
                 q.votes = {
                     $gt: 100